 - 100 g black or green pitted olives or a mix, chopped

 Place 300g strong white flour, 100g spelt flour, 1 tsp salt, 7g instant yeast and 200ml water into the bowl of your stand mixer.
 Start mixing on a slow speed.
-If you need to add a little more water until the mixture comes together into a dough.
+If you need to, add a little more water until the mixture comes together into a dough.
 Don't add too much water though - the dough shouldn't be too sticky.

-Add the olive oil and mix for a further 2 minutes.
+Add 1.5 tbsp olive oil and mix for a further 2 minutes.

 Transfer to an oiled bowl and cover with a damp tea towel or cling film until doubled in size (around an hour).

 - Leave to prove for 30-45 minutes.

 - Bake for 15-20 minutes until turning golden brown.

 Leave to cool completely on a wire rack.
 Once cool store in an airtight container or freeze.